 Together these six cards give a snapshot of the inner and outer environment at the time of a reading.

 The Staff section shows the relationship between the querent and the environment in which they operate, and can provide a better indication of what is happening in the broader context.

-Second, start to look at the various combinations of cards to build a ‘story’:
+Second, start to look at the following Tarot card combinations to build the ‘story’:

 - Compare the Above and Below cards (Cards 5 and 6).
 Is there a synergy between the conscious and the subconscious levels?
 Is there alignment between what is driving the querent and what the querent aspires to?
 If there is alignment, great – it will be a lot easier to resolve the issue.
 If not, then assist the querent in understanding what is happening at the subconscious level and how this may be impacting their response to the issue.

 - Compare the Above and Outcome cards (Cards 5 and 10).
 Again, is there alignment between what the querent wants to happen and what will happen?
 Is the querent helping or hindering the situation?
 If you find that Cards 5 and 10 are opposing, then the querent will need to think carefully about how to create the outcomes they want.
 Look to the Advice card (Card 7) for more guidance.

 - Compare the Future and Outcomes cards (Cards 4 and 10).
 How are the events of the near future contributing or influencing the overall outcome?
 Will the querent need to manage these events in a particular way to create the right outcomes?
 Again, refer to the Advice card (Card 7) for more detail.